GeorginaCarlisle/take-control-api/README.md

 ## Acknowledgements

+My family - This project wouldn't be here without the support and understanding of my husband and two young boys.

+Fellow students - Providing mutual support and assistance with [bugs #8](#bugs-and-fixes).

+My mentor Antonio Rodriguez - Providing support and guidance throughout the creation of this project and assistance with [bug #1](#bugs-and-fixes).

 [Code Institute](https://codeinstitute.net/) -  The majority of the coding skills, knowledge and understanding showcased in this project have been learnt through the 'Diploma of Full stack software development' that I am completing with Code Institute.

 Django Rest Framework documentation was used throughout the building of this project, in particular to support with: